plotly/plotly.py/doc/python/histograms.md

     thumbnail: thumbnail/histogram.jpg
 ---

 In statistics, a [histogram](https://en.wikipedia.org/wiki/Histogram) is representation of the distribution of numerical data, where the data are binned and the count for each bin is represented.
 More generally, in plotly a histogram is an aggregated bar chart, with several possible aggregation functions (e.g. sum, average, count...).
-Also, the data to be binned can be numerical data but also categorical or date data.

-If you're looking instead for bar charts, i.e. representing data with rectangular bar, go to the [Bar Chart tutorial](/python/bar-charts/).
+If you're looking instead for bar charts, i.e. representing *raw, unaggregated* data with rectangular bar, go to the [Bar Chart tutorial](/python/bar-charts/).

-## Histogram with Plotly Express
+## Histograms with Plotly Express

 [Plotly Express](/python/plotly-express/) is the easy-to-use, high-level interface to Plotly, which [operates on a variety of types of data](/python/px-arguments/) and produces [easy-to-style figures](/python/styling-plotly-express/).